How to Cool Down Fast and Remedy Dehydration

 How to Cool Down Fast and Address Dehydration

 Signs of heat exhaustion and dehydration generally improve if you rest in a cool place, consume fluids, and effectively replenish electrolytes.

 While you should drink water regularly, water alone doesn’t contain many electrolytes.
-Regular sips of DripDrop ORS with its precise ratio of sodium and glucose can help you defeat dehydration fast.
+Regular sips of DripDrop with a unique combination of essential minerals can help you defeat dehydration fast.